OchukoIbe/sporaa-health-hub-platform/README.md

 ## The problem

-Millions of people in the diaspora carry responsibility for the health of family members thousands of kilometres away.
+Millions of people carry responsibility for the health of family members thousands of kilometres away, in another country.
 When something happens, they are hours behind it — calling relatives for updates, guessing at what is actually wrong, and sending money into a care system they cannot see or verify.

 The result is a pattern of preventable emergencies.
 Chronic conditions go unmonitored between crises.
 Medication adherence is invisible.
 Nobody notices the slow decline that precedes the hospital admission, because no one is positioned to notice it.